Chocolate Espresso Martini

 There is one key difference between the two though.
 Espresso martinis typically use kahlúa, a coffee liqueur, while chocolate martinis are commonly made with baileys, an irish cream liqueur.
 Again, WHY NOT COMBINE THEM and make a coffee chocolate liqueur aka the best flavor for a martini?
 Which is exactly what we do in this recipe!

-This is one of my favorite post dinner drinks to sip on with it’s hints of espresso and cocoa that make it feel like dessert.
+This is one of my favorite nightcap drinks to sip on with it’s hints of espresso and cocoa that make it feel like dessert.
 It’s creamy with a heavy froth that resembles a drink you’d pay major $$$ for from a fancy bar.
 It’s quick to make and can be whipped up in the comfort of your own home!

-Vegan Espresso Martini ingredients
+Chocolate Espresso Martini Ingredients

 • Almond milk - This is the base of the kahlúa.
 Any nut milk will work in this recipe.
 You can even use coconut milk for a really creamy kahlúa!